 Other voices representing diverse ideological perspectives have echoed these concerns.
 Cass Sunstein, President Obama's former "regulatory czar," has argued that "to the extent feasible, financial regulators, no less than regulators of other kinds, should assess both costs and benefits, and they should proceed only if the benefits justify the costs."
-Calling for cost-benefit analysis at federal financial regulators, economist Abby McCloskey and Hester Peirce of the Mercatus Center have urged adoption of "statutory elements that track closely the directives and guidance contained in Executive Orders 12866 and 13563" (standards for cost-benefit analysis at Executive branch agencies implemented by Presidents Clinton and Obama, respectively).
+In calling for economic analysis at federal financial regulators, scholars at the Mercatus Center have urged adoption of "statutory elements that track closely the directives and guidance contained in Executive Orders 12866 and 13563" (standards for economic analysis at Executive branch agencies implemented by Presidents Clinton and Obama, respectively).

-Congressional Democrats have steadfastly opposed legislative proposals to require financial regulatory agencies to conduct cost-benefit analysis, a position that mystifies Stanford University Professor John Taylor:
+Congressional Democrats have steadfastly opposed legislative proposals to require financial regulatory agencies to conduct cost-benefit analysis, a position that mystifies Stanford University Professor and former senior Treasury Department official John Taylor:

 [T]his discussion about cost-benefit analysis is amazing to me.
 It's the sort of basic thing you teach students about government policy.
-You have to pass a
+You have to pass a cost-benefit test.
+And yes, it is hard; yes, it is difficult; but why would you just abandon it?
+It makes no sense to me, really.